d-krupke/cpsat-primer/README.md

 However, CP-SAT employs a lazy creation strategy for these boolean variables.
 This means it only generates them as needed, based on the solver's decision-making process.
-Therefore, an integer variable with a wide range - say, from 0 to 100 - won't immediately result in 200 boolean variables.
+Therefore, an integer variable with a wide range - say, from 0 to 100 - will not immediately result in 200 boolean variables.
 It might lead to the creation of only a few, depending on the solver's requirements.

 Limiting the domain of a variable can have drawbacks.
 Firstly, defining a domain